lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 .. image:: quasselwizard.png

 To add the Lubuntu IRC chat network click :menuselection:`File --> Networks --> Configure_Networks`.
-To add a new network  :guilabel:`+Add`.
-To connect to a common public network :guilabel:`Use preset` dropdown, select :guilabel:`Lubuntu IRC` and then click :guilabel:`OK`.
+To add a new network click the :guilabel:`+Add` button.
+To connect to a common public network :guilabel:`Use preset` dropdown, select :guilabel:`Lubuntu IRC` or any other server you want to join and then press :guilabel:`OK`.

 To join a channel simple type "/join 1" (where 1 is the channel name), right click the network and select :menuselection:`Join Channel` or use the :guilabel:`Join` button.
 To leave a channel right click on the channel name on the right hand side and select :menuselection:`Part` from the context menu.
 If you want to join the channel again after leaving it right click on the channel and select :menuselection:`Join`.
 To have your chat be hidden until you rejoin it again right click on the channel and select :menuselection:`Hide Chats(s) Temporarily`.
 To hide the chat forever right click on the channel and select :menuselection:`Hide Chats(s) Permanently`.